 Though there is no total cross-section for proton scattering, we saw earlier in Fig.~\ref{fig:Mg24-ntot-hw15-exp} that the neutron total cross-section depends only minimally on $\hw$.
 Since the reaction cross sections are calculated via the optical theorem, if the nuclear elastic cross section is larger, the reaction cross section will be smaller if the total is not affected.
-As further illustration, we show in Fig.~\ref{fig:preaction-24Mg}(b) the partial reaction cross section as a function of angular momentum.
-The reaction cross section is defined~\cite{AGSitenko} as
+As further illustration, we show in Fig.~\ref{fig:preaction-24Mg}(b) the partial reaction cross section as a function of angular momentum. \IR{The reaction cross section for a spin-$\frac{1}{2}$-spin-0 system is defined as as

-where $k_0$ is the c.m. momentum of the system, $s_L$ the partial wave s-matrix element, and $L$ is the angular momentum.
-The scattering of a nucleon from a $0^+$ target constitutes a spin-1/2-0 system, and thus there will be $L=J\pm 1/2$ partial waves.
-Those are indicated by the upward and downward triangles in Fig.~\ref{fig:preaction-24Mg}(b).
-Averaging both $L$-values leads to the solid (blue) line, which indicates that this average is a good approximation at this energy.
-The figure clearly shows that, although the maximum contribution for both the {\it ab initio} calculation and the KDUQ, the maximum contribution to the reaction cross section comes from $L\approx 5$.
-However, the contributions from KDUQ are significantly lower than those from the {\it ab initio} calculation.
+where $k_0$ is the c.m. momentum of the system and $L$ is the orbital angular momentum.
+The partial waves are characterized by $L=J\pm 1/2$ partial waves.} Those are indicated by the upward and downward triangles in Fig.~\ref{fig:preaction-24Mg}(b). \IR{The calculated reaction cross section is depicted as blue line in Fig.~\ref{fig:preaction-24Mg}(b).}

 A sometimes useful intuitive metric for comparing optical potentials is the volume integral, which, for spherical potentials, can be written as